Sabra and Shatila massacre: Background

+Lebanese Civil War and Israeli-PLO skirmishes

 From 1975 to 1990, groups in competing alliances with neighboring countries fought against each other in the Lebanese Civil War.
 Infighting and massacres between these groups claimed several thousand victims.
-Examples: the Syrian-backed Karantina massacre (January 1976) by the Kataeb and its allies against Kurds, Syrians and Palestinians in the predominantly Muslim slum district of Beirut; Damour (January 1976) by the PLO against Christian Maronites, including the family and fiancée of the Lebanese Forces intelligence chief Elie Hobeika; and Tel al-Zaatar (August 1976) by Phalangists and their allies against Palestinian refugees living in a camp administered by UNRWA.
+Examples: the Syrian-backed Karantina massacre (January 1976) by the Kataeb and its allies against Kurds, Syrians and Palestinians in the predominantly Muslim slum district of Beirut; the Damour massacre (January 1976) by the PLO against Christian Maronites, including the family and fiancée of the Lebanese Forces intelligence chief Elie Hobeika; and the Tel al-Zaatar massacre (August 1976) by Phalangists and their allies against Palestinian refugees living in a camp administered by UNRWA.
 The total death toll in Lebanon for the whole civil war period was around 150,000 victims.

-The PLO had been attacking Israel from southern Lebanon and Israel had been bombing PLO positions in southern Lebanon since the early 1970s until early 1980s.
+As the civil war unfolded, Israel and the PLO had been exchanging attacks since the early 1970s until early 1980s.

+The casus belli cited by the Israeli side to declare war, however, was an assassination attempt, on 3 June 1982, made upon Israeli Ambassador to Britain Shlomo Argov.
+The attempt was the work of the Iraq-based Abu Nidal, possibly with Syrian or Iraqi involvement.
+Historians and observers such as David Hirst and Benny Morris have commented that the PLO could not have been involved in the assault, or even approved of it, as Abu Nidal's group was a bitter rival to Arafat's PLO and even murdered some of its members.
+The PLO issued a condemnation of the attempted assassination of the Israeli ambassador.
+Nonetheless, Israel used the event as a justification to break the ceasefire with the PLO, and as a casus belli for a full-scale invasion of Lebanon.